In this post, I’m exploring the 17 best bean to cup coffee machines of 2022 in the UK.

 Sage Bambino Plus Review

-Panarello wands like this one make it much easier to foam milk, but don’t give you any control over the foam, you basically get whatever the machine wants to give you, which is usually dry, firm cappuccino foam.
+Panarello wands like this one make it much easier to foam milk, but don’t give you any control over the foam, you simply get whatever the machine wants to give you, which is usually dry, firm cappuccino foam.

 The only Panarello I’ve used which is the exception to this is the De’Longhi Dedica EC685 which has a Panarello which is capable of steaming milk for latte art.